state-alchemists/zrb/docs/getting-started.md

     return 'ok'
 ```

-We will modify the task later to match our use case.

-You will also notice that Zrb automatically imports `_automate/show_stats.py` into `zrb_init.py`.
+We will modify the task later to match our use case, but first let's check on `zrb_init.py`.
+You will notice how Zrb automatically imports `_automate/show_stats.py` into `zrb_init.py`.

 ```python
 import _automate._project as _project